 - Ask for an inspection report.
 Any good mold remediation contractor won’t hesitate to give you a comprehensive inspection report.

 - Be wary of contractors who promise too much.
-If you hear a contractor tell you that he/she can “make your home 100% mold free,” then he is probably lying through his or her teeth.
+If you hear a contractor tell you that he/she can “make your home 100% mold-free,” then he is probably lying through his her teeth.

 Still Not Sure Which Mold Remediation Contractor To Call?